MarcusZeal/mystara-isle-canon/content/05 - Campaign Logs/Session 3.md

 #### Potential Questions and Answers

-1. **Player Question**: Can we deactivate or destroy the teleportation circle?

-   - **Arcana Check (DC 15)**: You sense that disrupting the magical runes around the circle will render it inactive.
-   - **Strength Check (DC 12)**: Physical destruction, such as smashing the runes or altar, will also work.

-2. **Player Question**: Are there any clues about where the doppelgangers went?
+1. **Player Question**: Are there any clues about where the doppelgangers went?

    - **Investigation Check (DC 14)**: You find traces of ash and a faint, lingering energy trail that leads towards North Lodge.

-3. **Player Question**: Can we find anything else in the room?
+2. **Player Question**: Can we find anything else in the room?

    - **Perception Check (DC 12)**: Hidden among the debris is a torn note fragment, possibly left behind by one of the doppelgangers, detailing their plans for an imminent attack.